sdu-be-22/Cosmo/README.md

+# Cosmo
+Website written of django for Users.

+# Description of project
+We are going to create a social network, where users can create a post and a public profile and communicate with other users, also people with similar interests could come together and share information, photos and videos.

+# Mentor
+Bissenbay Dauletbayev - b.dauletbayev@sdu.edu.kz

-# FlyChat
+# Team members
 Our team name is "Hypertext Assassins".

+Amangeldin Erasyl - 200103252@stu.sdu.edu.kz
-Our members: Amangeldin Erasyl, Rakhmetova Zhanar & Dauletova Maira.
+Rakhmetova Zhanar - 200103526@stu.sdu.edu.kz

-We are going to create a social network, where users can create a post and a public profile and communicate with other users, also people with similar interests could come together and share information, photos and videos.
+Dauletova Maira - 200103

+# Goal
+The main goal of our project is to create an instant online community where people quickly and conveniently share content with each other and view content.

+# What problems does our website solve?
 The basic aim of our project is to create instant online community in which people communicate rapidly and conveniently with each other.

+# Scope and Features
+Simple Platform-Specific Logic Implementation

+# Project structure
+Login/registration page
+Home page
+Profile page
+Create profile page
+Edit profile page
+Category page
+Add post page
+Edit post page
+Article Details page